RamonJWS/Classification-of-Digits-With-GUI/README.md

 One step in solving this problem is to create a system that can automatically read these characters, is to develop a system capable of readin digits.
 Perhaps in the future I will also look at including alphabetical classification.

 By using computer vision techniques combined with machine learning it has been possible to predict these digits to a 98% accuracy!
+GUI model shows an accuracy of around 80%.

 ## Data Source